Planting calendar

 May Planting Guide for Nashville, TN: Raised Beds, Containers & In-Ground

 In May, Nashville gardeners can confidently plant warm-season vegetables and flowers in raised beds, containers, and in-ground gardens.
-This month is ideal for transplanting seedlings and sowing heat-tolerant seeds directly outdoors.
-Focus on crops like tomatoes, peppers, and herbs to make the most of the warming soil and longer days.
+Focus on heat-tolerant crops and herbs as frost risk diminishes.
+This month is ideal for direct sowing and transplanting established seedlings outdoors.

 Plant now (quick list)

-Tomatoes, Peppers, Eggplants, Basil, Cucumbers, Squash, Beans, Sweet potatoes
+Tomatoes, Peppers, Eggplants, Cucumbers, Beans, Squash, Sweet potatoes, Basil

 Plant now